nmai/api-thing/readme.md

 ### GET `/translate/:url`
 _Returns: `text/html`_
 The translated version of the page body found at the URL.
+> Note: This is very limited, the GCloud Translate API only supports up to 30k characters at once.
+Many modern sites are much longer, due to meta, scripts, assets, etc. We attempt to mitigate this by passing along only the `<body>` node (leaving <head> out), but even so, only small+streamlined pages work.
+Try Google.com or something.

 _Example: (first encode the URL so it can be safely appended as a parameter: `encodeURIComponent('https://google.com')` => `"https%3A%2F%2Fgoogle.com"`)_
 GET `/translate/https%3A%2F%2Fgoogle.com`